Rockwall Independent School District

 In addition to Rockwall, the district serves the cities of Heath, McLendon-Chisholm, Mobile City, most of Fate, and small portions of Rowlett, Wylie, Garland, and Dallas in Rockwall County.
 The district also extends into a very small portion of northern Kaufman County, including sections of Heath and Travis Ranch.
 A very small section extends to Collin County.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 88 (B) overall, 88 (B) for Student Achievement, 83 (B) for School Progress, and 89 (B) for Closing the Gaps.

-Core Values for Rockwall ISD include: Relationships, Innovation, and Excellence.

-History

-Rockwall ISD was established in 1841.
-In 2012 the district had 14,427 students, and in 2013 it had a budget of $100 million and over 1,500 employees.
-By 2018 the district has grown to 16,270 students, 2,268 employees and still operated on a budget of $100 million.